-How do I get my altcoin added to Bittylicious?
+How do I get my altcoin or ICO added to Bittylicious?

-Bittylicious is very picky when it comes to adding altcoins.
+Bittylicious is very picky when it comes to adding altcoins and ICO coins.
 Primarily, this is because we only want to add coins that have some merit, but secondly we only want to add coins if we think it's likely there will be significant volume.

-Although you, as an altcoin developer or promoter, will think that there will be huge volumes on Bittylicious, there probably won't be.
-Altcoins are very specialised and usually altcoin users are happy to trade on crypto-only platforms like Cryptsy.
+Although you, as a developer or promoter, will think that there will be huge volumes on Bittylicious, there probably won't be.
+Altcoins and ICOs are very specialised and usually these users are happy to trade on crypto-only platforms so they convert BTC/Ether to your coin.
 Having said that, altcoins that are promoted well and, preferably, have high volumes on crypto-only exchanges already, could do well at Bittylicious.

 I really think my altcoin will sell well on Bittylicious